FDA to authorize Pfizer's Covid-19 vaccine for 12-to-15-year-olds by early next week, official says - KION546

 A US Centers for Disease Control and Prevention advisory committee known as the Advisory Committee on Immunization Practices will schedule a meeting for after any FDA decision to extend the EUA to new age groups.
 ACIP will advise CDC on whether to recommend use of the vaccine in 12-to-15-year-olds, and then CDC Director Dr. Rochelle Walensky will decide whether the agency will recommend its use in the new age group.

+“We expect to have definitive readouts and submit for an EUA for two cohorts, including children age 2-5 years of age and 5-11 years of age, in September,” Pfizer CEO Alert Bourla said Tuesday during a call with investors.

+Bourla said the readout and submission for children 6 months to 2 years is expected in the fourth quarter of 2021.

-Pfizer and Moderna both are testing their vaccines in children as young as 6 months and expect to ask the FDA for EUAs covering infants and children later this year.
+Moderna is also testing its vaccine in children as young as 6 months and expect to ask the FDA for EUA covering infants and children later this year.

-Extending EUA to younger children will be a different matter, the official said.
+Extending EUA to younger children will be a different from what’s happening with older children and young teens, the federal government official said.

 Comments